 With some detective work you should be able to find the exact cause of basement moisture problems, al though the process may take a few weeks, or even several months.
 Following are remedies for some of the most likely culprits.

 Surface water: If the grading around the house does not slope away properly, water can collect near the foundation.
 It eventually seeps into the basement, most noticeably after rainstorms.
 This problem can develop suddenly due to settlement of the soil, especially in homes 40 to 50 years old.
-Walks & patios next to the house may also settle over time & slope toward the foundation.
+Walks and patios next to the house may also settle over time and slope toward the foundation.

 There are two ways to lead the water away from the downspout.
 You can use surface conduits, such as plastic pipe, a long splash block, or a flexible perforated tube to disperse the water.
 Alternatively you can in stall underground drainpipes to carry the water to a city storm sewer, a drywell dug in the yard, or to low ground away from the house.

 Subsurface water: If treatments for surface runoff don't cure basement moisture problems, the cause may be permanent underground water.
-A high water table is a serious threat to basements, & you will need professional help to deal with it.
-The common procedure is to dig a trench around the foundation, waterproof the walls from the outside, install a 4-inch-diameter drainpipe at the footing, cover it with drain rock, & backfill.
-This is an expensive cure & may not work if the water table forces water up through the floor.
+A high water table is a serious threat to basements, and you will need professional help to deal with it.
+The common procedure is to dig a trench around the foundation, waterproof the walls from the outside, install a 4-inch-diameter drainpipe at the footing, cover it with drain rock, and backfill.
+This is an expensive cure and may not work if the water table forces water up through the floor.

 If the existing concrete floor is sound, but you would prefer a more resilient surface, you can install a wood subfloor over the concrete.
 This is a lot easier than installing a new concrete floor.